MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 To dig into the real power of the HCWP you'll need to increase your knowledge in key SharePoint areas and technologies.
 Here's the learning path you should traverse:

 1. HCWP fundamentals
+2. Site Columns
-2. Managed Properties and SharePoint Search
+3. Managed Properties and SharePoint Search
-3. KQL
+4. KQL
-4. Maybe CAML (But, maybe you don't have to?)
+5. Maybe CAML (But, maybe you don't have to?)

 ### 1. Fundamentals